 Audio: PZI Zen Online – Tess unleashes demons.
 Demons abound in our lockdown and they can be helpful!
 Our protective Psychic Immune system and what triggers a response.
 How we protect our ‘self’ image.
 Demons tend to employ certainty and cultivate a life or death field of response.
 What are they protecting?
 As recorded May 12 2020

-Audio: PZI Zen Online – ‘Where are you coming from?’
-What is is like to be you right now in covid 19 lockdown – navigating sadness, loss, looming poverty and loneliness.
-As recorded May 7, 2020
+“Where are you coming from?”
+What is is like to be you right now in Covid-19 lockdown?
+Navigating sadness, loss, looming poverty, and loneliness.
+PZI Zen Online.
+Audio as recorded May 7, 2020.

 PZI Zen Online: Jon welcomes far flung participants on zoom and remembers the original Earth Day walks and festivities and all comment on vast implications of Yunmen’s koan.
 As recorded April 27th.

-PZI Zen Online: Our ‘disorderly karmic consciousness’.
-John Tarrant, Roshi on ‘the mind at midnight’ explaining our experience even though we have: ‘No foundation to rely on!’
-Koans stop our insistent minds.
-With an image, or a predicament they allow for a pause, a gate.
-As recorded April 26th.
+PZI Zen Online Audio: Our disorderly karmic consciousness: John Tarrant Roshi on “the mind at midnight,” and our experience when we have no foundation to rely on.
+Koans stop our insistent minds—with an image or a predicament, they allow for a pause, a gate.
+As recorded April 26 2020.

-Zen online – John Tarrant tells a beautiful story koan from Australia about a song man and his magical allies who help him find and remember his own song.
-As recorded April 12th: Includes John’s intro, several segments of meditation and insights from John & other PZI teachers at the closing.
+PZI Zen Online Audio: John Tarrant tells a beautiful story-koan from Australia, about a Song Man and his magical allies who help him find and remember his own song.
+Includes John’s intro, several segments of meditation, and insights from John & other PZI teachers at the closing.
 As recorded April 12 2020.

-Zoom Zen Audio – Jesse Cardin Roshi takes us on a journey to the underworld through myth and story; Odysseus, Circe, Hades.
-As recorded includes: intro to the koan ‘Save a Ghost’, 2 silent meditation segments, dharma talk and comments.
+PZI Zen Online Audio: Jesse Cardin Roshi takes us on a journey to the underworld through myth and story with Odysseus, Circe, Hades.
+Includes intro to the koan “Save a Ghost,” 2 silent meditation segments, dharma talk and comments.
 As recorded April 8 2020.